ocul-libraries/NZ-Duplicate-Verification/README.md

 # Usage
 - Export CSV file from the Alma Analytic
-- Create a data/ folder and an output/ folder in the same folder as the python script, json/ folder, and cong.json file.
 - Place the CSV file in the data/ folder.
 - Run the script: ocul-cf_nz_duplicate_verification.py
 - Final mapped CSV is in the output/ folder (merge-combine.csv)